StepProgressBar Class

 #Indicator Draw Modes

-- Full or Default - an indicator outline is visible and the central indicator area is filled with the outline color.
+- An indicator outline is visible, and the central indicator area is filled with the outline color.

-- Outline - an indicator outline is visible and the central indicator area is empty.
+- An indicator outline is visible, and the central indicator area is empty.

-- None - neither indicator outline nor central area are visible.
-If assigned, an indicator icon is the only element visible in this mode.
+- Neither the indicator outline nor the central area is visible.
+If assigned, the indicator icon is visible.

-Similar to other indicator options, you can access these settings at both control and individual items’ levels.
+Similar to other indicator options, you can access these settings at the level of the control and individual StepProgressBar items.

 stepProgressBar1.ItemOptions.Indicator.ActiveStateDrawMode = IndicatorDrawMode.Full;